B2B buyers usually work on an extended buying cycle that can take anywhere from one month to eighteen, depending on the product or service.

 5. Send personalized emails.

-Around 41% of consumers will switch to a different brand if the first one lacks a personalized approach.
+Around 80 percent of consumers will switch to a different brand if they aren’t pleased with their customer experience.
 So personalizing your nurturing process is crucial.

 A simple way to do this is by adding a user’s name to your email list campaigns.

 However, a more robust approach is personalizing the piece of content you send to potential buyers, letting them know you have done your research and know exactly what they need.

 Bant allows you to personalize your outreach campaigns, getting a much better conversion rate.

 As you can see, lead nurturing is a must in any marketing strategy.
 Not only will it improve your conversion rates, but it will also establish your business as a leader in your industry.